TritonDataCenter/rfd/rfd/0176/README.md

 the MBR into a bootable today.
 The Phase I `piadm`(1M) command can enable a pool to be bootable, even if it's only BIOS-bootable.
 The same command can report on a pool's ability to boot with BIOS, or BIOS and EFI.

+### Bootable Pool as Triton's USB Key

+As mentioned in Phase III, the SmartOS bootable pool also doubles as the Triton head node USB key.
+Per RFD 156, the USB key version reported will always be '2', as loader is required for this whole project anyway.
+Unlike with USB keys, the filesystem will already be mounted in `/$BOOTPOOL/boot`.
+To simulate mounting a USB key, we use lofs(7FS) to mount `/$BOOTPOOL/boot` on to the standard USB key mount point.
+Since unmount works regardless of filesystem type, we need not modify unmount code.

+Also, since ZFS is case-sensitive, we must insure that the proper capitialization of platform image names occurs (e.g. 20210114T211204Z, instead of 20210114t211204z).